All Episodes

 So again, it's almost like our energy problem.

-We are creating the problem, and instead of liberals realizing that market-oriented policies are in order, they are they are compounding the problem.
+And instead of liberals realizing that market-oriented policies are in order, they are compounding the problem.

-And it happens each and every time there's a problem, it seems.
+And it happens each and every time.

-Bob in Daytona Beach, Florida, you're on the excellence in broadcasting network.
+Bob in Daytona Beach, Florida, you're on the Excellence in Broadcasting Network.

 Hi.

-Carbon footprints, if they create a system that monitors or industry for carbon footprints, they basically control industry because they control their energy usage.
+Carbon footprints, if they create a system that monitors industry for carbon footprints, they basically control industry because they control their energy usage.

 Yes.